rreece/rreece.github.io/outline-of-philosophy/math.md

 --------------------------------------------------------------------------------

 -   Antirealist
--   Kronecker's finitism was a forerunner of intuitionism in foundations of mathematics.
+-   Leopold Kronecker's finitism was a forerunner of intuitionism in foundations of mathematics.
+-   Kronecker: "God made the integers, all else is the work of man".
 -   L.E.J.
 Brouwer (1881-1966)
 -   Constructive mathematics